 I am a lifelong advocate for children and families and am a founding member and the current Chair of the East Bay chapter of Habitat for Humanity (HFH).
 There is a shortage of good affordable housing available and we must do more to help.
 We recently finished our fifth HFH project right here in Bristol and now another deserving family has a safe and affordable place to call home.
 Projects like this are crucial to ensuring working families have a chance to get ahead and we need to be doing more not less.

 When I decided to run for State Representative, I thought about the children in our schools.
 I thought about families struggling to get by.
-We cannot be left voiceless.
 We need someone fighting for us at the State House.

 RI has thankfully passed ethics reform, but we also need representatives who aren’t in it for themselves.
 I promise you I’ll never betray your trust because I did not run to make my life better or to further my own interests.
-I ran for the same reason I became a teacher, for the same reason I helped build those homes and keep our bay clean: To make lives better and our community stronger.
+I ran for the same reason I became a teacher, for the same reason I helped build those homes and work to protect the health of our : To make lives better and our community stronger.